bswaby/Touchpoint/README.md

 </details>

 ### 🧹 [Data Quality Dashboard](https://github.com/bswaby/Touchpoint/tree/main/TPxi/Data%20Quality%20Dashboard)
-Monitors the completeness of the database demographics.
+Monitors the completeness of the database demographics and what might be missing as data comes in.

 - ⚙️ **Implementation Level: Easy
 - 🧩 **Installation:  There are a couple of configuration options, but this is a paste-and-go script.